nayuki/Reference-Huffman-coding/Readme.markdown

 Huffman Coding
 ==============

-This project is a reference implementation of Huffman coding in Java.
+This project is an open-source reference implementation of Huffman coding in Java.
 The code is intended to be used for study, and as a solid basis for modification and extension.
 As such, it is optimized for clear logic and low complexity, not speed/memory/performance.

 Description